Shortened session still generated new laws

 Finally, Marylanders can now get tax exemptions for certain hearing aids.
 The new law also repealed an exemption for a replacement cord for an artificial hearing device.
 That’s now covered as well.

 If the pandemic’s grip loosens and the General Assembly deems it safe to gather again later in the year, you can count on the senators and delegates to push out some more new legislation.
-It would be a strong signal that things will have gotten back to normal in Annapolis and throughout the state.
+It would be a strong signal that things will have gotten back to normal.